epsilonlabs/playground-backend/README.md

 ### From the Docker image

-This project publishes [a Docker image](https://github.com/epsilonlabs/playground-backend/pkgs/container/playground-backend) to the Github Container Registry from its `main` branch.
+This project publishes [Docker images](https://github.com/epsilonlabs/playground-backend/pkgs/container/playground-backend) to the Github Container Registry from its `main` branch.

-To run this image while exposing its endpoints on the 8010 port (e.g., to avoid the 8080 port used by the MDENet Education Platform), run:
+To run the tool service image while exposing its endpoints on the 8010 port (e.g., to avoid the 8080 port used by the MDENet Education Platform), run:

 ```bash
 docker run --rm -p 8010:8080 ghcr.io/epsilonlabs/playground-backend:ep-tool-server